Last Updated on

 Wedding Day Advice : A Wedding Photographer's Guide for Couples

-When it comes to planning your wedding day, we know how daunting and stressful it can sometimes be.
-So we’ve put together a last-minute wedding day advice checklist to help you along a little with your wedding plans.
+Planning your wedding day can get a little stressful, so we’ve put together a last-minute wedding day advice checklist to help you along a little with your wedding plans.
 We’ve pulled together what we think are some useful tips and things you might want to consider to help your wedding day run smoothly.

 None of the information below is gospel.
 Please don’t go rushing around making lots of changes.
 It is your wedding day and you should totally do whatever makes you happy on your wedding.
 But these are just a few little things that we think work well.

-So here we go; our hints, tips and wedding day advice:
+So here we go; our hints, tips and wedding planning advice :

 Group & Family Photographs